Sponsor a child in Lesotho

-Nearly 130,000 children in Lesotho have been orphaned by the HIV/AIDS epidemic that continues to have a terrible effect on the country.
-SOS Children has been working in Lesotho to help vulnerable young children, many of whom have been affected by HIV/AIDS, since the 1980s.
+150,000 children in Lesotho today have been orphaned by the HIV/AIDS.
+For over two decades, SOS Children's Villages has been working in Lesotho to help vulnerable young children, many of whose lives have been touched by the disease, since the 1980s.

 A country blighted by HIV/AIDS

-- Education in Lesotho is free and compulsory, but an estimated 18% of children do not attend school.
+- Education in Lesotho is free and compulsory, but many children do not attend school, often due to HIV/AIDS.
 However, recent programmes to increase school attendance are showing signs of success.

 Life in SOS Children's Villages Lesotho: The story of Mpho